Human Factors, Teamwork and Communication

 |Course contact||If you have any questions about this course, please email firstname.lastname@example.org or telephone +44(0)1865 286954.|

-The Human Factors, Teamwork and Communication course introduces the principles of Human Factors science as applied to the system of care.
-It teaches about the skills needed to function effectively and safely in teams in a modern surgical environment, and how to apply human factors principles to the design of tasks, the assessment of equipment, and the measurement of human performance.
+The Human Factors, Teamwork and Communication course introduces the principles of human factors science as applied to systems of care.
+It teaches about the skills needed to function effectively and safely in teams in a modern clinical environment, and how to apply human factors principles to the design of tasks, the assessment of equipment, and the measurement of human performance.